 I will say that these trails can get a little gnarly on the rocks.
 I highly recommend sturdy shoes and maybe some trekking poles for additional stability.

-Key points of interest include the Dante’s Overlook, there’s a cave just under this, but I’ll let you figure that one out for yourself (wink, wink), and my favorite thing to see and visit, Grandma’s Oak.
+Key points of interest include Dante’s Overlook, there’s a cave just under this, but I’ll let you figure that one out for yourself (wink, wink), and my favorite thing to see and visit Grandma’s Oak.
 A majestic tree covered with moss, and a good intersecting point between Dante and Paraiso trails.
 It’s located closer to the Upper Purgatory trailhead, so if you just want to do a quick hike, this would be the spot to start.
-On my last visit the Paraiso trail had be redone with some crushed limestone, and it just created a nicer pathway for beginners.
+On my last visit, the Paraiso trail had been redone with some crushed limestone, and it just created a nicer pathway for beginners.

 About the San Marcos Greenbelt Alliance

-According to the SMGA website, its mission is based off of three main principles; Conservation, Stewardship, and outreach/education.
+According to the SMGA website, its mission is based on three main principles; Conservation, Stewardship, and outreach/education.
 The greenspace throughout these parks serves multiple purposes for the land itself, but also offers amazing places for people to spend time recreating.

 All of the parks listed are free parks, so please please please if you can’t donate to keep them going, at least do your part and pack out what you pack in.
 These parks get very busy and recently have been hit with an increase of litter and graffiti.